-- Never use wireless LAN functions inside an aircraft or anywhere else where such operation is restricted. - Some smartphone models may not be able to play back movie files that are sent to the smartphone. - Depending on your smartphone model, its operating system version, and/or its remaining storage capacity can cause failure of a movie or snapshot save operation.
-After send operation, perform the required operation on your smartphone to ensure that the movie or snapshot was saved properly. - Viewing a movie received on an Android terminal: Note that movies are not displayed by Gallery.
-Movies are stored in a folder named "EXILIM Remote".
-A separate movie player is required to playback movies (whose files have the file name extension MOV).
-Depending on your movie player, you may not be able to playback movies and/or audio. - Images recorded on another manufacturer's camera cannot be sent using this function - Attempting to use a memory card that includes a wireless function with this camera can cause abnormal operation.
+- Some smartphone models may not be able to play back movie files from your camera. - Depending on your smartphone model, its operating system version, and/or its remaining storage capacity can cause failure of a movie or snapshot save operation.
+Receiving a camera file, perform the required operation on your smartphone to check if the file was stored properly. - · A movie received on an Android terminal: - Movies are not displayed by Gallery app.
+Movies are stored in a folder named "EXILIM Connect". - A separate movie player is required to playback movies (whose files have the file name extension MOV). - Depending on your movie player, you may not be able to playback movies and/ or audio. - Images recorded on another manufacturer's camera cannot be sent using this function. - Attempting to use a memory card that includes a wireless function with this camera can cause abnormal operation.

-- Note that using wireless LAN functions requires more battery power usage than normal.
+- Note that using wireless functions requires more battery power usage than normal.
 Make sure that the camera battery is sufficiently charged before starting a wireless LAN operation. - The operating range depends on the local communication environment and on the type of smartphone you are connected to.